antonyciani/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

    improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

+	**Answer:**

+	The final solution seems to work fine!
+But in order to reach it, a lot of setup was required, which could be costly and time consuming for real life application.
+	After some research, an alternative called [Docker Swarm](https://www.docker.com/products/docker-swarm#/overview "docker swarm") was found.
+It provides native clustering capabilities to turn a group of Docker engines into a single, virtual Docker Engine.
+These pooled ressources allow to scale out any application as if it were running on a single, huge computer.
+This solution provides high scalability and performance, high availability, flexible container scheduling and node discovery.

 ### <a name="difficulties"></a> Difficulties

+This lab was not really difficult because everything that was needed was already provided.
+The only difficulty was to understand the global and final architecture (due to the long reading) and to answer the questions.

 ### <a name="conclusion"></a> Conclusion

+This lab was interesting but a bit long to reach the end!
+Anyway, we are now full aware of membership management in the web cluster, how to use a template in order to generate configuration and how to make the load balancer automatically reload the new configuration.